London congestion charge

 Street markings and signs with the white-on-red C alert drivers entering the charge zone at Tower Hill.

 Numbers of people using different transport types in the City of London in 2017 against the road space used by that type.

 The London congestion charge is a fee charged on most cars and motor vehicles being driven within the Congestion Charge Zone (CCZ) in Central London between 7:00 am and 6:00 pm Monday to Friday, and between 12:00 noon and 6:00 pm Saturday and Sunday.
 Enforcement is primarily based on automatic number-plate recognition (ANPR).

 Inspired by Singapore's Electronic Road Pricing (ERP) system after London officials had travelled to the country, the charge was first introduced on 17 February 2003.
 The London charge zone is one of the largest congestion charge zones in the world, despite the removal of the Western Extension which operated between February 2007 and January 2011.
-The charge not only helps to reduce high traffic flow in the city streets, but also reduces air and noise pollution in the central London area and raises investment funds for London's transport system.
+The charge aims to reduce traffic volumes in central London, lower air and noise pollution, and generate revenue for investment in the city's transport system.

-The amount and details of the charge have changed over time.
-As of 2025 the standard charge is £15, Monday–Friday from 7:00 am to 6:00 pm, and 12:00 noon to 6:00 pm on Saturday and Sunday (and Bank Holidays), for each non-exempt vehicle driven within the zone, with a penalty of between £65 and £195 levied for non-payment.
-The standard charge to £18 from 2 January 2026, with annual increases in line with public transport fares, and removal of some exemptions.
-The congestion charge does not operate between Christmas Day (25 December) and New Years Day (1 January) inclusive.
-In July 2013 the Ultra Low Emission Discount (ULED) introduced more stringent emission standards that limit the free access to the congestion charge zone to all-electric cars, some plug-in hybrids, and any vehicle that emits 75 g/km or less of CO_{2} and meets the Euro 5 standards for air quality.
+The amount and structure of the charge have changed over time.
+As of 2025 the standard charge was £15, Monday–Friday from 7:00 am to 6:00 pm, and 12:00 noon to 6:00 pm on Saturday and Sunday (and Bank Holidays), for each non-exempt vehicle driven within the zone, with a penalty of between £65 and £195 levied for non-payment.
+The standard charge increased to £18 from 2 January 2026, with annual increases in line with public transport fares and removal of some exemptions.
+The congestion charge does not operate from Christmas Day (25 December) and New Year’s Day (1 January) inclusive.
+In July 2013 the Ultra Low Emission Discount (ULED) introduced more stringent emission standards, which limit free access to the congestion charge zone to all-electric cars, some plug-in hybrids and any vehicle that emits 75 g/km or less of CO_{2} and meets the Euro 5 standards for air quality.
 On 8 April 2019, the Ultra Low Emission Zone (ULEZ) was introduced, which applies 24/7 to vehicles which do not meet the emissions standards: Euro 4 standards for petrol vehicles, and Euro 6 or VI for diesel and large vehicles.
-In October 2021, the ULEZ was expanded to cover the Inner London area within the North and South Circular Roads, and in August 2023 to all of Greater London.
-The ULEZ replaced the T-charge (toxicity charge) which applied to vehicles below Euro 4 standard.
-Since 2021 the congestion charge exemption has applied only to pure electric vehicles; from January 2026 electric vehicles are subject to the charge, with a 25% discount from the full rate if they autopay.
+In October 2021 the ULEZ was expanded to cover the Inner London area within the North and South Circular Roads, and in August 2023 to all of Greater London.
+The ULEZ replaced the T-charge (toxicity charge), which applied to vehicles below Euro 4 standard.
+Since 2021 the congestion charge exemption has applied only to pure electric vehicles; from January 2026 electric vehicles have been subject to the charge, with a 25% discount on the full rate if they autopay.